mantisbt-plugins/csv-import/doc/readme.txt

 1. In the "Manage" menu, select "Import CSV file".

 2. Select the file to import.
 Your file must be in a correct CSV format (see above), and must only contain importable columns.
 The first line of the file can be a title line.
 In that case do not forget to select "Skip first line".
-If you are using standard column names, or the name of the columns as given in your current language, it will be reconized by the importer.

 3. Select the "Import file" button.

+4. The importer will try to recognize if the file use standard column names, or the name as given in your current language.
-4. If the importer did not detect your columns automatically, select them.
+	If the importer did not detect your columns automatically, select them.
 Please, always verify the columns.
 	If you import many times from an another bug tracker, you should previously create a custom field which will contain the other bug tracker bug id.
 Then, check in "Primay key" column the line corresponding  to the custom field.

+	If you define a column as a mantis ID, "primary key" checkboxes will be ignored.

 5. Select the "Import" button.